Right of Way Rules for Boating

 Be Cautious of Other Boaters

-Always Be Respectful and Conscientious
+Be Respectful and Conscientious

-Give Way If It Makes Sense
+Give Way When It Makes Sense

-Rules for Different Boating Scenarios
+Rules for Typical Boating Scenarios

-How two boats approach each other determines which has the right of way.
+How two boats approach each other determines which has the right-of-way.
 Position, direction and the different levels of priority for different vessels make up the majority of the rules on the water.
 We’ll get into the different types of vessel priority a little later.

-The “stand-off” or “give-way” vessel is the one that doesn’t have the right of way.
+The “stand-off” or “give-way” vessel is the one that doesn’t have the right-of-way.

-What does it mean to give another vessel right of way?
+What does it mean to give another vessel right-of-way?
 You must ensure they can hold their current course and speed, which may mean substantially altering your course in a way that’s clear to the stand-on vessel.

 For this article, we’re assuming you operate a power-driven vessel — the rules are a little more complicated if you’re sailing.